Tired of Bad News?

 Lift boats are used to service offshore drilling platforms.
 The Seacor Power was built in 2002 and carries almost 40,500 gallons of fuel oil.
 It is an offshore construction jack-up

-A large boat capsized off the coast of Louisiana Tuesday leaving ‘multiple people’ in the water, according to reports.
-Bruce Simon said he was out on the water and took these pictures
+A large boat capsized off the coast of Louisiana Tuesday leaving 'multiple people' in the water, according to reports.

-Simon wrote: ‘I’m on the boat and we doing 4 knots keeping the bow in the wind.
+Simon wrote: 'I¿m on the boat and we doing 4 knots keeping the bow in the wind.
 Waves are breaking over the bow.
-Please pray for the lost’
+Please pray for the lost'